eliptik1/library/README.md

 ## Features

--**Book Management:** Easily add and remove books from your library, allowing for efficient cataloging.
+- **Book Management:** Easily add and remove books from your library, allowing for efficient cataloging.
--**Read Status Tracking**: Keep tabs on your reading progress by changing the read status of books as you go.
+- **Read Status Tracking**: Keep tabs on your reading progress by changing the read status of books as you go.
--**Data Validation**: Implement custom validation to ensure accurate and consistent book information entry.
+- **Data Validation**: Implement custom validation to ensure accurate and consistent book information entry.
--**Local Data Storage**: Utilize local storage functionality to save and retrieve your library data, providing a seamless user experience.
+- **Local Data Storage**: Utilize local storage functionality to save and retrieve your library data, providing a seamless user experience.
--**User-Friendly Design**: Enjoy a simple and intuitive user interface and user experience design, making your library app straightforward and enjoyable to use.
+- **User-Friendly Design**: Enjoy a simple and intuitive user interface and user experience design, making your library app straightforward and enjoyable to use.

 ## Demo